Frequently Asked Questions

 In addition to drawing from the scientific expertise of the organizations comprising SBTN, SBTN works with the Earth Commission, a group of leading scientists (with key authors of the IPCC and IPBES) convened by Future Earth, the world’s largest network of sustainability scientists.
 The Earth Commission’s mission is to assess the latest science and define, for the first time, safe and just Earth system boundaries for people and planet.
 SBTN and the Earth Commission are core components of the Global Commons Alliance.

 A number of Earth Commissioners are experts in the Planetary Boundaries framework, including one of Earth Commission’s co-chairs, Johan Rockström.
-The Earth Commission’s work will improve upon the Planetary Boundaries framework by mapping out the interconnections between different systems or boundaries, adding a focus on equity and improvements in the quality of life for the most vulnerable.
-The first assessment has been submitted for peer review and will be published in early 2023.
+The Earth Commission’s work improves upon the Planetary Boundaries framework by mapping out the interconnections between different systems or boundaries, adding a focus on equity and improvements in the quality of life for the most vulnerable.
+The first assessment has been submitted for peer review and will be published shortly.

 The long-term goal of SBTN’s collaboration with the Earth Commission will be to contribute to our understanding of: a) biophysical thresholds relevant to target setting, b) the integration of social safeguards into our methods, and c) the interconnections between targets and response options.